 Face lifts, Rhinoplasties (“nose jobs”), eyelid lifts, lip augmentaton surgery, chin and cheek augmentation, and many other procedures can easily and safely be performed without general anesthesia under local anesthesia.

-Doctor Jacono either performs surgery under a local anesthesia, which means the patient is wide awake and has surgery after numbing shots are administered, or under a twilight anesthesia given through an IV (no anesthesia gas is given) where the patient is asleep and not aware.
+Doctor Jacono either performs surgery under local anesthesia, which means the patient is wide awake and has surgery after numbing shots are administered, or under twilight anesthesia given through an IV (no anesthesia gas is given) where the patient is asleep and not aware.
 In NEITHER case are they under general anesthesia.

-Face lifts, Rhinoplasties (“nose jobs”), eyelid lifts, lip augmentaton surgery, chin and cheek augmentation, and many other procedures can easily and safely be performed under local anesthesia.
+Face lifts, Rhinoplasties (“nose jobs”), eyelid lifts, lip augmentation surgery, chin, and cheek augmentation, and many other procedures can easily and safely be performed under local anesthesia.
 This means being given a minor sedative like valium in a pill form to relax you, and then your plastic surgeon injects Novocaine-like local shots (similar to the ones you would get at the dentist) to numb the part of the face having surgery.
 Doctor Jacono uses drugs called Lidocaine and Marcaine because they last longer and are more effective than novocaine.
 The shots can be painful and multiple shots need to be administered, but he uses a tiny needle that spreads the medicine slowly to minimize discomfort.
-Because of this discomfort he does not suggest this procedure for those who are afraid of needles or have a very low pain threshold.
-The value in local anesthesia is that it decreases the amount of bleeding during surgery when compared to general anesthesia, and therefore bruising and post operative recovery is lessened.
+Because of this discomfort, he does not suggest this procedure for those who are afraid of needles or have a very low pain threshold.
+The value in local anesthesia is that it decreases the amount of bleeding during surgery when compared to general anesthesia, and therefore bruising and post-operative recovery are lessened.
 Also, there are additional cost savings because you do not have to pay for an anesthesiologist to administer anesthesia as the surgeon gives the shots to numb the face.

 For patients who do not want to be awake and aware during surgery, we perform a twilight anesthesia.
 This is the same anesthesia given iv (Intravenous) during a colonoscopy called propofol.
-This medication is like an intravenous valium, but as soon as the medicine is turned off, you wake up in a few minutes, without any nausea headache or hangover from general anesthesia gas.
+This medication is like an intravenous valium, but as soon as the medicine is turned off, you wake up in a few minutes, without any nausea headache, or hangover from general anesthesia gas.
 Twilight anesthesia also reduces bruising compared to general anesthesia.
-It is extremely safe, and patients often feel great after surgery just like they had a great night sleep.
+It is extremely safe, and patients often feel great after surgery just like they had a great night’s sleep.
 Any person who has had a colonoscopy (and I am one of them) can attest to this fact.

 One way we modify a twilight type of anesthesia is in rhinoplasty cases.
 Here we place a dam in the back of the throat called an LMA that prevents blood from dripping into the windpipe.
 Because you are sleeping you cannot protect your airway which can become blocked with a blood clot.